High and Low – Jennifer Higgie talks to David Campany

 JH: You have authored a fascinating cross-section of books that explore photography from myriad angles but you seem particularly drawn to iconic images of the US: Gasoline (2013), Walker Evans: the magazine work (2014) and The Open Road: Photography & the American Road Trip (2014).
 What is it that draws you to this subject, in particular?

-DC: America was (is) a restart, a remake, a second attempt, a work in progress.
+DC: Modern America, the USA was (is) a restart, a remake, a second attempt, a work in progress.
 As a result, I think the nation has a very sovereign relation to self-image.
 The act of picturing is a means of diagnosis and assertion.
-America is also a new nation and this means photography has been around for a large part of its history.
+The USA is also a new nation and this means photography has been around for a large part of its history.
 To anyone interested in the medium, this is attractive.
 Moreover, nearly all the really great American photography is critical of the country’s mainstream culture and politics.
 Sometimes explicitly, sometime implicitly, but it is always there.
 It’s as if the criticality and the great artistry, the disappointment and the hope, inform each other.
-The photographers of independent mind have been monitoring the great experiment.
+The photographers of independent mind have been monitoring the flawed experiment.
 I think that’s a particularly North American phenomenon.

 JH: Tate Modern appointed its first Curator of Photography in 2009.
 Why do you think photography has struggled for so long to be considered an art form?